 Note: Usually the bright green matcha powder will need to be whisked into hot water (it clumps easily.)
 However, the blender will ensure there are no lumps, so I just add the fine powder to the coconut directly.

-3. Add the ingredients from Steps 1 and 2- the pineapple chunks, coconut cream, water, ginger powder and matcha powder- into your blender.
-Blend well.
+3a.
+Add the ingredients from Steps 1 and 2 into your blender.

-4. After blending, all the ingredients will be well-mixed.
-There will be pulp leftover from the pineapple chunks, which you can strain out if you prefer a smooth drink but I like the texture so I leave it in.
+4. After blending, there will be pulp leftover from the pineapple chunks, which you can strain out if you prefer a smooth drink.

-Optional: add ice cubes if you want it cold.
+Optional: add ice cubes if you want an iced pineapple green tea.
 Sweeten to taste, if necessary.

 Expert Tips